RomainMazB/oc-docs-fr/backend-lists.md

         relation: users
         useRelationCount: true

-> **Note:** Using the `relation` option on a column will load the value from the `select`ed column into the attribute specified by this column.
+> **Remarque** : Using the `relation` option on a column will load the value from the `select`ed column into the attribute specified by this column.
 It is recommended that you name the column displaying the relation data without conflicting with existing model attributes as demonstrated in the examples below:

 **Best Practice:**